 The temperature range of water may be extended by using a solution of 1 part water and 1 part ethylene glycol (antifreeze).
-The characteristics of the ethylene glycol-water solution are similar to water.
-Use caution with ethylene glycol since the fluid is very toxic.
+The characteristics of the ethylene glycol-water solution are similar to water but with higher viscosity.
+Use caution with ethylene glycol since this fluid is very toxic.
 Ethylene glycol must be disposed of properly.

-8.1.10.3 Mineral Oil
+8.1.10,3 Mineral Oil

 Mineral oil or paraffin oil is often used at moderate temperatures above the range of water.
 Mineral oil is relatively inexpensive.
 At lower temperatures mineral oil is quite viscous and control may be poor.
 At higher temperatures vapor emission becomes significant.
 The vapors may be dangerous and use of a fume hood is highly recommended.
-As with most oils mineral oil will expand as temperature increases so be careful not to fill the bath too full that it overflows when heated.
-The viscosity and thermal characteristics of mineral oil is poorer than water so temperature stability will not be as good.
+As with most oils, mineral oil expands as temperature increases.
+Be careful not to fill the bath so full that it overflows when heated.
+Since the viscosity and thermal characteristics of mineral oil is poorer than water, temperature stability is not as good.
 Mineral oil has very low electrical conductivity.
 Use caution with mineral oil since it is flammable and may also cause serious injury if inhaled or ingested.

-8.1.10.4 Silicone oil
+8.1.10.4 Silicone Oil

 Silicone oils are available which offer a much wider operating temperature range than mineral oil.
 Like most oils, silicone oils have temperature control characteristics which are somewhat poorer than water.
-The viscosity changes significantly with temperature and when thermal expansion occurs.
+The viscosity changes significantly with temperature and thermal expansion also occurs.
 These oils have very high electrical resistivity.
-Silicone oils are fairly safe.
-Consult the manufactures MSDS (Material Safety Data Sheet) for specific information.
-These oils are relatively expensive.
+Silicone oils are fairly safe and non-toxic.
+Silicone oils are fairly expensive.